Jagoda11/my-project-template/README.md

 These workflows use the `secrets.GITHUB_TOKEN` secret, which GitHub automatically creates for every repository.
 You can create a personal access token and add it as a secret in your repository.
 For more information, see [Creating and storing encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).

+## 🌐 GitHub Codespaces Support

+This project includes a `.devcontainer.json` file which allows you to work on this project in a Docker container using [GitHub Codespaces](https://github.com/features/codespaces).
+This helps to maintain a consistent development environment, making it easier for you to collaborate with others without having to worry about individual setup.

+GitHub Codespaces configures your development environment based on your project's needs using this file.
+When you create a new codespace for this project, the Codespaces environment is automatically configured as per the settings defined in `.devcontainer.json`.

+To use GitHub Codespaces:

+1. Navigate to the main page of the repository.
+2. Click the Code button and then click "Open with Codespaces".
+3. Click "+ New codespace".

+Your development environment is now set up and running in a Docker container in the cloud.
+All commands you run in the Codespaces terminal will be executed inside the container.
+Any changes you make to the project will be reflected in the container and vice versa.

 ## 📚 Frameworks Guide

 For more information on how to choose and work with different frontend and backend frameworks in this project, please read the [Frameworks Guide](FRAMEWORKS_GUIDE.md).